By Hand

 Includes: All materials, tools and studio equipment.
 Firing at $15/kg.
 BYO apron.

-Theme: Still Life
+From 14 July: Still Life

 The theme is Still Life — building objects as a scene in clay.
 You'll think about how pieces relate to each other: scale, surface, arrangement, the space between things.
 It's an invitation to work sculpturally, with or without prior experience.